 10. The Day the Mufti Died (Repost)

-Haj Amin al-Husseini, the Grand Mufti of Jerusalem, the Father of Palestine, was a Nazi collaborator.
-This repost captures the global reactions when he died in 1974, reminding us how deep his antisemitic influence ran.
 I don’t think the Grand Mufit gets nearly enough attention in a world so comfortable with insisting that Palestinian ideology is unique to Nazi ideology.
-Most forms of Palestinianism and Nazi-sim are like sister ideologies, but people really seem to oversimplify World War 2 as “Hitler was bad and then the US came and beat him.”
+They’re sisters if not twin sisters.
+Unfortunately, people really seem to oversimplify World War 2 as “Hitler was bad and then the US came and beat him.”
+[That’s not what happened.]

 11. Oriana Fallaci interview with Arafat (Repost)